Introduction

 hours).

-A late lunch in Arenas at the ‘triangular restaurant’ was much appreciated
+A late lunch in Arenas at the ‘triangular restaurant’ [Restaurante

 of grass was occupied by a tent, and the town was impenetrable.